 - 5.1 We aim to ensure that no job applicant suffers discrimination because of any of the protected characteristics.
+When recruiting or on promotion, we will aim to take steps to improve the diversity of our workforce and provide equality of opportunity.
 Our recruitment procedures are reviewed regularly to ensure that individuals are treated on the basis of their relevant skills and abilities.
-All applicants will be provided with a copy of our Privacy Notice for Job applicants which sets out how we will gather, process and hold personal data of individuals during the recruitment process.
-Our recruitment processes are set out in our Recruitment and Selection Policy. - Job selection criteria as set out in the person specification will be regularly reviewed to ensure that they are relevant to the job.
-Short listing of applicants should be done by more than one person wherever possible and will be carried out objectively against the requirements of the job. - Job advertisements should avoid stereotyping or using wording that may discourage groups with a particular protected characteristic from applying. - 5.4 We will take reasonable steps, where appropriate depending on the situation, to ensure that our vacancies are advertised to a diverse labour market and, where relevant, to particular groups that have been identified as disadvantaged or underrepresented in our Trust. - Applicants will not be asked about health or disability before a job offer is made, other than where it is necessary to; - 5.5.1 establish if an applicant can perform an intrinsic part of the job (subject to any reasonable adjustments).

-- 5.5.2 establish if any reasonable adjustments need to be made to enable an applicant to have a fair interview or assessment. - 5.5.3 carry out equal opportunities monitoring (which will not form part of the decision-making process).
+All applicants will be provided with a copy of our Recruitment Privacy Notice which sets out how we will gather, process and hold personal data of individuals during the recruitment process.
+Our recruitment processes are set out in our Recruitment and Selection Policy. - 5.2 Job selection criteria as set out in the person specification will be regularly reviewed to ensure that they are relevant to the job.
+Short listing of applicants should be done by more than one person wherever possible and will be carried out objectively against the requirements of the job. - 5.3 Job advertisements should avoid stereotyping or using wording that may discourage groups with a particular protected characteristic from applying. - 5.4 We will take reasonable steps, where appropriate depending on the situation, to ensure that our vacancies are advertised to a diverse labour market and, where relevant, to particular groups that have been identified as disadvantaged or underrepresented in our Trust.
+This policy will be made available to applicants upon request. - 5.5 Applicants will not be asked about health or disability before a job offer is made, other than where it is necessary to; - 5.5.1 establish if an applicant can perform an intrinsic part of the job (subject to any reasonable adjustments).i - 5.5.2 establish if any reasonable adjustments need to be made to enable an applicant to have a fair interview or assessment. - 5.5.3 carry out equal opportunities monitoring (which will not form part of the decision-making process).

-Job offers will be conditional upon a satisfactory medical check in accordance with our obligation under Keeping Children Safe in Education, where a school must verify the candidate's mental and physical fitness to carry out their work responsibilities in accordance with the Education (Health Standards) (England) Regulations 2003.
+Job offers will be conditional upon a satisfactory medical check in accordance with our obligation under Keeping Children Safe in Educationii, where a school must verify the candidate's mental and physical fitness to carry out their work responsibilities in accordance with the Education (Health Standards) (England) Regulations 2003.